pingcap/docs/privilege-management.md

 TiDB supports MySQL 5.7's privilege management system, including the syntax and privilege types.
 The following features from MySQL 8.0 are also supported:

 * SQL Roles, starting with TiDB 3.0.
-* Dynamic privileges (experimental) <!-- include the version number after TiDB 5.0 -->
+* Dynamic privileges <!-- include the version number after TiDB 5.0 -->

 This document introduces privilege-related TiDB operations, privileges required for TiDB operations and implementation of the privilege system.